-The only known Panama disease tropical race 4 affected property in Queensland was purchased under an industry levy with additional Commonwealth funding by the Australian Banana Growers’ Council (ABGC).
-The sale of the property was settled in October 2016.
-The ABGC took ownership of the affected property and immediately ceased all farming operations.
+The only known Panama disease tropical race 4 affected property in Queensland was purchased under an industry levy with additional Commonwealth funding by the ABGC.
+The sale of the property was settled in October 2016; the ABGC took ownership of the affected property and immediately ceased all farming operations.

 The Queensland Government has provided almost $400,000 to the ABGC to assist with the closure of the affected farm.
-This latest funding is being invested to strengthen the current perimeter fence, destroy the remaining banana plants on the affected property and establish a ground cover to prevent run-off.
+This latest funding is being invested in strengthening the current perimeter fence, destruction of the remaining banana plants on the affected property and establishing a ground cover to prevent run-off.

-Biosecurity Queensland confirmed detections of Panama disease tropical race 4 on 9 separate areas of the affected property before its closure.
-All plants that returned positive test results for the disease, as well as a buffer of plants around the infected plants, were destroyed using a technically appropriate strategy.
+Biosecurity Queensland confirmed detections of Panama disease tropical race 4 on nine (9) separate areas of the affected property prior to its closure.
+All plants that return positive test results for the disease, as well as a buffer of plants around the infected plants are destroyed using a technically appropriate strategy.
 ABGC field officers completed destruction to remove all the remaining banana plants on the 350 acre property.

-Although Biosecurity Queensland has ceased surveillance on the affected property, we are still heavily involved with the ongoing management of the property in line with the requirements of the Queensland Biosecurity Manual.
+Although Biosecurity Queensland has ceased surveillance on the affected property, the program is still heavily involved with the ongoing management of the property in line with the requirements of the Queensland Biosecurity Manual.

 Biosecurity Queensland are now visiting all commercial banana farms in the region to further safeguard the industry against Panama disease tropical race 4.
 Previously, surveillance teams only visited farms with traced links to the affected property.
 The disease has not been detected on any other property.

-The Biosecurity Act 2014 came into effect from 1 July 2016.
-Under the new legislation, restrictions continue to apply to infested properties and properties suspected of having Panama disease tropical race 4.
+The Biosecurity Act 2014 (the Act) came into effect from 1 July 2016.
+Under the new legislation, restrictions continue to apply to affected properties and properties suspected of having Panama disease tropical race 4.

 In Queensland, under the Act, Panama disease tropical race 4 is category 1 restricted matter.
 This means that, by law, plants showing signs of disease must be reported to Biosecurity Queensland on 13 25 23.